 In contrast to “diets,” this behavior change is based on science — exemplified by lots of happy thriving individuals — and lets you discover more and more benefits along the way while shifting the food composition on your plate.

-That’s why we decided to create this in-depth guide on all things whole food plant-based diet, the biggest questions and concerns, delicious recipes, free resources and more.
+That’s why we decided to create this in-depth guide on all things WFPD diet, the biggest questions and concerns, delicious recipes, nutrition basics, free resources and more.

 We’ll talk about topics such as…

 A WFPB diet is short for “whole food plant-based diet” and often used to describe a fully vegan diet that doesn’t contain any heavily processed foods.
 So, no meat, poultry, fish, dairy, eggs, or honey, but also no refined grains, added sugars or added fats (like oils).

 However, there are different degrees of processed foods, and the WFPB diet may include minimally processed items like tofu, whole grain flour, nut butter or tomato sauce.
 Let’s simplify it this way:

 - Whole food: unrefined, unprocessed or minimally processed food

 - Plant-based: coming from mainly unrefined plants, not containing any animal products